clarkgrubb/data-tools/doc/csv-to-tab.1.md

 -e, \--escape
 : Use backslash escape sequences to escape tabs, carriage returns, newlines, and backslashes.

-\--header=NAME[,NAME...]
-: comma-separated list of column names.
-Use if CSV does not have a header row.

 -r, \--replace
 : replaces tabs and characters that should be interpreted as newlines as newlines with spaces.
 The characters treated as newlines are: \\f \\n \\r \\v \\x85 \\u2028 \\u2029.